New Aalto method wastes no water for fertiliser

 The new method developed at Aalto University can separate up to 99 per cent of the nitrogen and 90–99 per cent of phosphorus found in waste water and turn them into suitable components for fertiliser production.

-“There are many different methods for removing nitrogen and phosphorus from wastewater, but none of them meets the need of capturing their nutrients,” says Riku Vahala, professor of water and wastewater engineering at Aalto University.
+“There are many different methods for removing nitrogen and phosphorus from wastewater, but none of them meets the need of capturing their nutrients,” says Riku Vahala, professor of water and wastewater engineering at Aalto University, in a release.

 By increasing the efficiency of nutrient capture, the new method could reduce costs of wastewater treatment, reduce nutrient loads in the Baltic Sea and make fertiliser production much more energy efficient.